CIS Mortgages Explained

 How to get a mortgage as a CIS contractor

-• Gathering the documents you’ll need: It’s important to have all the necessary documentary evidence ready – payslips, etc. – in advance so as not to slow down the application process.
+• Gathering the documents you’ll need: It’s important to have all the necessary documentary evidenceproof of income, bank statements, etc. – ready in advance to avoid slowing down the application process.

 • Downloading your credit reports: Click on the link for your free trial.
-Your broker can then help highlight any inaccuracies or outdated information that can be removed before you apply.
+Your advisor can then help highlight any inaccuracies or outdated information that can be removed before you apply.

-• Searching for the right mortgage deal for you: Your mortgage broker will be able to identify the mortgage lenders who will consider applications from CIS workers, saving you a lot of time and stress.
+• Searching for the right mortgage deal for you: Your mortgage broker can identify the lenders who will consider applications from CIS workers, saving you a lot of time and stress.

 How much could you borrow?